Fame Is a Gun

 "Fame Is a Gun" is a song by American singer Addison Rae.
-The song was released on May 30, 2025, through Columbia Records, as the fifth and final single from Rae's debut studio album, Addison (2025).
+It was released on May 30, 2025, through Columbia Records, as the fifth and final single from her debut studio album, Addison (2025).
 She wrote the track alongside the producers Luka Kloser and Elvira Anderfjärd.
-The synth-driven alt-pop song explores Rae's longing for fame and the emotional costs tied to that ambition.
+The synth-driven alt-pop song explores her longing for fame and the emotional costs tied to that ambition.

-The song received acclaim from critics.
-"Fame Is a Gun" reached the top forty of the charts in the United Kingdom, Ireland, Australia, and New Zealand, and became Rae's third entry on the Billboard Hot 100 following "Diet Pepsi" and "Headphones On".
+The song received critical acclaim from music critics.
+"Fame Is a Gun" reached the top forty of the charts in the United Kingdom, Ireland, Australia, and New Zealand, and became her third entry on the Billboard Hot 100 following "Diet Pepsi" and "Headphones On".

 Background

 "Fame Is a Gun" serves as the fifth single from Rae's debut studio album, Addison.
 Prior to the album's release, scheduled for June 6, Rae released four singles: "Diet Pepsi", "Aquamarine", "High Fashion", and "Headphones On".
 The album follows her debut extended play, AR, released in August 2023.
 In an interview with Elle, Rae described the album as introspective and optimistic, noting that the lyrics played a central role in shaping its sound.
 She also emphasized the collaborative nature of the project, developed alongside producers Luka Kloser and Elvira Anderfjärd.
 She added: "I always knew I wanted to be famous, to be a movie star, to be a singer—to just be a performer.
 That was always something I wanted—the glamour and the fashion."
 The song's cover art is a photograph of Rae posing as a child while wearing shades indoors, with The Face noting that it "chimes with the message of the single: that Addison is – and always has been – determined to be a star."
 Rae recorded the song in New York, while trying to come up with a "straight pop song" for her record label, and going for a vibe that was "uptempo and sexy and a little dark."